Upcoming events for Year 4

 Pupils should not attend school on this day.

-The first day back after the Easter holidays for pupils is Wednesday 23rd April 2025.
+The first day back after the Christmas holidays for pupils is Tuesday 6th January 2026.